GRACE

 and the essence of the Law."6

-of the land of Egypt, out of the house of slavery.
-(Exodus 20:2, NAS)
+you out of the land of Egypt, out of the house of slavery.
+(Exodus 20:2,

-clearly establishes the source of the Covenant.
-Although it is called
+This clearly establishes the source of the Covenant.
+Although it

-the Mosaic Covenant, it came from God.
-The Lord Jesus Christ, the
+is called the Mosaic Covenant, it came from God.
+The Lord Jesus Christ,

 you out" is jatsa' (Hiph'il perfect), which means to lead out.

-Israel was in slavery in Egypt before the Lord lead them out.
-It
+Israel was in slavery in Egypt before the Lord led them out.
+It was

-was the Lord God who provided freedom to Israel.
-Freedom belongs
+the Lord God who provided freedom to Israel.
+Freedom belongs to God.

-to God.
 The Lord is the source of freedom.
-Freedom is the issue
+Freedom is the issue in the Decalogue.

 Commandment #1: Prohibition Against Any Other